vatass/vatass.github.io/projects/adaptive-shrinkage.md

 To encourage further research and collaboration, we have made our implementation publicly available on [GitHub](https://github.com/vatass/AdaptiveShrinkageDKGP).
 Future work will explore extending this framework to model **multivariate biomarkers** and further refine **uncertainty estimation techniques** to improve clinical decision-making.

-## Conclusion

-Our work represents a significant step forward in personalized modeling of brain health.
-By combining deep learning with adaptive statistical techniques, we bridge the gap between large-scale population insights and individual-specific predictions.
-As personalized medicine continues to advance, such methodologies will play a pivotal role in shaping the future of neuroscience and healthcare.

 **To learn more, check out our full paper at ICLR 2025 and explore our code on [GitHub](https://github.com/vatass/AdaptiveShrinkageDKGP)!** 🚀